How to Clean Shark Vacuum - How To Clean Shark Navigator Lift Away

 Turn your vacuum upside down and locate the different screws on the bottom.
 Remove them to gain access to the interior of your vacuum head.
 Use the compressed air to blow away the dust and debris.
 Then use a clean cloth to rub around the different parts on the head to clean them completely.

-Step 3 – Finish things up
+Step 3 – Finish Things Up

 Once you've done the cleaning on most of the parts on your Shark vacuum cleaner, it's time to put things back where they belong.
 Start by installing the brush on the cleaner head and tighten the screws back.